satvik1402/Hashira-solution-code/README.md

-# 🚀 Hashira Placements Assignment – Polynomial Reconstruction
+# 🚀 Assignment of Json to Maths – Polynomial Reconstruction

 ## 📋 Problem Statement